 But, how can such a diminutive piece offer such power without risk?
 There’s a built-in boil-dry safety cut off, plus it automatically shuts off after a period without use.
 The heating element is completely concealed, plus rubber non-slip feet to prevent the CUP01’s mere 1.15kg from knocking about with normal handling.
 Save space, energy, and time with VYTRONIX.

 Want something that stays hot all day without costing you dearly in energy or counter space?
-Then the aptly named Perma Therm demands a second look.
+Then the aptly named brand Perma Therm demands a second look.
 Yes, it makes a rather utilitarian first impression, with its basic LCD, chunky buttons, and wide plastic handle which makes no attempt to hide within the design.
-But hidden underneath is a thing of beauty: a 3.5L tank which has been aggressively insulated.
+But you’ll find that hidden underneath is a thing of beauty: a 3.5L tank which has been aggressively insulated.